ncatlab/nlab-content/pages/7/0/7/1/11707/content.md

 ### Philosophical interpretation

-The Transcendental Syntax starts from the strong claim that [[formal logic]] makes a lot of arbitrary choices such as the *rules of logic* (see [[deductive systems]]) and that it should be possible to study the mechanisms of reasoning without these assumptions (to which Girard refers to as "prejudices" hiding the "blind spots" of logic).
+The Transcendental Syntax starts from the strong claim that [[formal logic]] makes a lot of rather arbitrary choices such as the *rules of logic* (see [[deductive systems]]) and that it should be possible to study the mechanisms of reasoning without these assumptions (to which Girard refers to as the "prejudices" of logic).

 The solution presented by the Transcendental Syntax can be understood as an update of [[Kant]]'s epistemology by taking *computation* into account through recent works in [[linear logic]] and the [[Curry-Howard correspondence]].
 It suggests the division of the whole logical activity into four concepts ([Girard 16](#Girard13b)):